Overview of Mold Types: Dangers and Protective Measures

 Health Effects

-The higher the concentration of mold spores in the air, the greater the risk of irritation to the eyes, skin, and respiratory tract.
-Prolonged exposure can lead to chronic bronchitis or asthma – particularly dangerous for people with weakened immune systems.
+The higher the concentration of mold spores in indoor air, the greater the risk of irritation of the eyes, skin, and respiratory system.
+Long-term exposure can lead to chronic bronchitis or asthma, especially in people with weakened immune systems.

 How Can Mold Be Prevented?

-- Ventilate thoroughly several times a day, do not just tilt windows
+- Ventilate rooms thoroughly several times a day (cross ventilation)

-- Immediately remove steam when cooking or showering (extractor hood / fan)
+- Remove steam immediately when cooking or showering

-- Heat all rooms evenly, start early in the year
+- Heat all rooms evenly, especially during colder months

-- Do not place furniture directly against exterior walls
+- Avoid placing furniture directly against exterior walls

-- Do not eat or drink in the room
+- Do not eat or drink in the contaminated room

 ✔ Comprehensive information brochure